 The managing director is responsible for the communications of the company.
 Another member of Robit’s management may also give statements on behalf of Robit as instructed by the managing director.
 The chair of the board of directors will generally issue any statements given by the entire board of directors.
 The chair of the board of directors will issue statements concerning the company’s ownership structure, any strategic matters that have a significant impact on the company and on matters pertaining to the managing director on behalf of Robit.

-In order to carry out its duties more effectively, the board of directors has appointed a nomination committee, a remuneration committee, a working committee and an audit committee.
+In order to carry out its duties more effectively, the board of directors has appointed a people committee, a working committee and an audit committee.

 The board of directors elects the members and chairs of these committees from among its members in addition to adopting written rules of procedure for these committees if necessary.

 The committees have no independent power to make decisions.
 The committees prepare matters that will be brought before the board of directors for it to decide upon them.
-The only exception is the proposal concerning the composition and remuneration of the board of directors, which the nomination committee will submit directly to the general meeting.
 The board of directors is responsible for ensuring that the duties assigned thereby to the committees are carried out.

 If necessary, the board of directors may appoint other committees and working groups from among its members to prepare other important decisions.

-The remuneration committee prepares matters concerning the appointment and remuneration of the managing director and the other management of the company as well as the incentive systems of the other employees.
+The people committee prepares matters concerning the appointment and remuneration of the managing director and the other management of the company as well as the incentive systems of the other employees.

-The remuneration committee comprises at least three board members.
+The people committee comprises at least three board members.
 The committee will convene as necessary, but at least three times a year.

-The working committee prepares and submits proposals to the company’s board of directors that pertain to administrative matters, specific financial matters and risk control matters as well as in matters regarding remuneration and employment relationships.
+The working committee prepares and submits proposals to the company’s board of directors that pertain to operative and administrative matters, specific financial matters as well as risk control matters.
 Furthermore, the committee prepares guidelines for the board of directors with regard to strategic plans and financial goals in addition to preparing and submitting proposals regarding significant strategic projects and investments.
 Each individual member of the working committee can provide support to a specific team or employee of the company if necessary.

 The committee has 3–4 members pursuant to the decision of the board of directors, and it will convene as necessary.